EVERYTHING WAS BEAUTIFUL, AND NOTHING HURT / ALEX SETON

 7th December – 5th February, 2023

-In this exhibition of new work, multidisciplinary artist Alex Seton will explore the possibilities of combining glass and stone to consider the themes of memory and place and how they relate to Australia’s history of migration.
+In this exhibition of new work, multidisciplinary artist Alex Seton will explore the possibilities of combining glass and stone contemplating memory, forgetting, and loss with the passing of time.

 OPENING NIGHT: 5.30PM SATURDAY 10 DECEMBER 2022.